tz70s/faaas/README.md

-# tiny-invoker
+# Tiny invoker

-Fast invoker with IPC, POC project.
+Experiment a fast invoker with IPC.